-A web site called FamilyTreeNow allows anyone to enter a person's name and retrieve whatever personal information is available from the search.
+The web sites FamilyTreeNow and TruePeopleSearch allow anyone to enter a person's name and retrieve whatever personal information is available from the search.

-The web site is not intended to specifically target police officers; it can be used by anyone to look up anyone else's information.
+The web sites are not intended to specifically target police officers; they can be used by anyone to look up anyone else's information.

 This is legit.
 We’ve tested it, my address was in the search, and some of my family was connected to the profile.
 The amount of info and the accuracy of it is terrifying.
 Opt out instructions below.

 The web site in question, FamilyTreeNow.com, allows users to look up a person by first and last name.
 The site then pulls up information about the named person obtained from public records, such as age, month and year of birth, immediate family members and “associates,” and past and current addresses.
 The searches are provided free of charge.